JmMcGehee/ChicagoLiveGreenOutside/README.md

   - Load google map
     - Vanilla javascript used with google.maps script.
     - Add data points to map.
+    - Data points can be clicked to adjust zoom and map center.

 Button functions:
   - When clicked, get locations of button item named.
   - A function takes a parameter of a class instance that is the specific API.

 Farmer's markets:
   - Unique websites sometimes available.